 Can It Be Cheated?

 The short answer is, it depends.
-There are ways that could, in theory, make alcohol undetectable in saliva.
+Some ways could, in theory, make alcohol undetectable in saliva.
 These include using a detox mouthwash that could remove traces of toxins in saliva.
-However, this is said to be effective only after one to ten minutes of use and only in the first 60 seconds.
+However, this is effective only after one to ten minutes of use and only in the first 60 seconds.
 This means you have to wash your mouth right before you’re given the test.